-A switchgear is a mechanical device used to switch on/off, control, and protect electrical equipment.
+A switchgear is a mechanical device that switches on/off, controls, and protects electrical equipment.
 It is a combination of switches, circuit breakers, and fuses.
-Switchgears are placed in high and low voltage sides in power transformers and used for cutting off electrical supply from the equipment for testing and maintenance and clearing faults in an electrical system.
-The conventional switchgear consisted of transformers, connectors, and circuit breakers while new switchgears employ magnetic actuation and make use of Internet of Things to make smart grids that are more reliable and efficient.
-Industrialization and investment in infrastructure and manufacturing sectors are propelling the growth of the switchgear market.
-The current shift towards green and smart technologies is also augmenting the market value.
+Switchgears are placed in high and low-voltage sides in power transformers and used for cutting off electrical supply from the equipment for testing and maintenance and clearing faults in an electrical system.
+The conventional switchgear consisted of transformers, connectors, and circuit breakers.
+At the same time, the new switchgear employs magnetic actuation and uses the Internet of Things to make smart grids that are more reliable and efficient.
+Industrialization and investment in infrastructure and manufacturing sectors propel the switchgear market's growth.
+The current shift towards green and smart technologies also augments the market value.

 Investments in energy infrastructure and renewable energy sources are fueling the switchgear market.
-Investments in rural infrastructure across developing countries of Asia-Pacific are particularly expected to augment market value.
+Investments in rural infrastructure across developing Asia-Pacific countries are expected to augment market value.
 For instance, The Pradhan Mantri Sahaj Bijli Har Ghar Yojana or Saubhagya Scheme is an Indian government project that aims to provide electricity to all households.
-Such projects drive the demand for switchgears.
+Such projects drive the demand for switchgear.

-Switchgears are becoming more intelligent with the inclusion of Internet of Things (IoT), which predicts any future faults and takes corrective actions beforehand.
-Other benefits include real-time information, and better visibility, which improve the overall reliability of the systems and increase the efficiency of systems.
-Residential and commercial buildings consume a lot of electricity and the inclusion of smart switchgear will help save energy and bring down electricity bills significantly.
-For instance, Schneider Electric has launched a range of medium-voltage switchgears that is smart grid ready, more reliable, safe, and easy to use.
+Switchgear is becoming more intelligent with the inclusion of the Internet of Things (IoT), which predicts any future faults and takes corrective actions beforehand.
+Other benefits include real-time information and better visibility, which improves the system's overall reliability and increases the system's efficiency.
+Residential and commercial buildings consume a lot of electricity, and the inclusion of smart switchgear will help save energy and bring down electricity bills significantly.
+For instance, Schneider Electric has launched a range of medium-voltage switchgear that is smart grid ready, more reliable, safe, and easy to use.

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|